hannesxc/rest-up/README.md

 > `npm install` to install dependencies
 > `npm start` to deploy on localhost

-Create a .env.local file inside base directory, and throw in your wyre API key and google maps JS api key inside `REACT_APP_API_KEY` and `REACT_API_MAPS_API_KEY` respectively to actually make the app work.
+Create a .env.local file inside base directory, and throw in your wyre (rapidapi) API key and google maps JS api key inside `REACT_APP_WYRE_API_KEY` and `REACT_API_MAPS_API_KEY` respectively to actually make the app work.
 Else put dummy data into the data variable and you could preview its basic features.
+Once done, re-launch the app with `npm start` for env variables to take effect, and you should be good to go.